Rush-ang/Dataanalystportfolio/README.md

 Welcome to my data analyst portfolio!
 Here, I showcase my skills in data analysis, visualization, and storytelling through various projects.
 I am passionate about uncovering insights from data and presenting them in a clear and compelling manner.

+**Note:** Raw data files are not included in this repository to keep it lightweight and focused on analysis and visualizations.
+Data for these projects is available upon request or can be found from the original sources mentioned.

 ## Case Studies

 ### Case Study 1: Cyclistic Bike Analysis